djeada/Linux-Notes/notes/services.md

 ## Services

-A service is a program that runs in the background and responds to requests from other programs.
-Services use inter-process communication mechanisms, such as sockets, to communicate with other programs.
-Services are typically used when you want a program to:
+A service is a background program that talks to other programs.
+Services use communication methods, like sockets, to talk to other programs.
+You usually use a service to:

 * Run in the background.
-* Start automatically when the computer boots up.
+* Start when the computer starts.
-* Be globally available within the system.
+* Be available for the whole system.

-You can control services by telling them to start or stop executing (single time), or by enabling or disabling them (causing them to start and stop automatically on system startup).
-Examples of common services include the `sshd` service, which starts an SSH server when the system boots, and the `httpd` service, which acts as a server in a client-server architecture using the HTTP and/or HTTPS network protocols.
+You can control services by starting or stopping them (one time) or enabling or disabling them (starting and stopping when the computer starts).
+Examples of common services are the `sshd` service, which starts an SSH server, and the `httpd` service, which acts as a server using the HTTP and/or HTTPS network.

 In modern Unix-like systems, the most common tool for managing services is SystemD.
-SystemD is a system and service manager that is used to execute various scripts at boot time.
-These scripts, known as units, include services, mounts, and sockets.
-To list all of the units managed by SystemD, you can use the command `systemctl -t help`.
-The systemctl utility is a command-line tool used to communicate with SystemD, and it is often used to start, stop, and manage services.
+SystemD is a manager used to run various scripts when the computer starts.
+These scripts, called units, include services, mounts, and sockets.
+To list all units managed by SystemD, use the command `systemctl -t help`.
+The systemctl utility is a command-line tool used to talk to SystemD and is often used to start, stop, and manage services.

 ## Daemons

-A daemon is a program that runs in the background and is usually used to perform a specific task or provide a service.
-Daemons are usually started by the system, but it is also possible to start them manually.
-Unlike programs run by a user, a daemon is not under the direct control of a user.
+A daemon is a background program used to do a task or provide a service.
+Daemons are usually started by the system but can also be started manually.
+Unlike programs run by a user, a daemon is not directly controlled by a user.

-Daemons are configured using rc and init scripts, which are typically located in `/etc/rc.d` and `/etc/init.d`.
-On systems using `init.d` scripts, you can list all of the installed services by using the command `ls /etc/init.d`.
-There are several tools that can be used to edit rc and init scripts, including systemctl for SystemD, service, and chkconfig for SysV.
+Daemons are set up using rc and init scripts, usually found in `/etc/rc.d` and `/etc/init.d`.
+On systems using `init.d` scripts, you can list all services by using the command `ls /etc/init.d`.
+Several tools can be used to edit rc and init scripts, including systemctl for SystemD, service, and chkconfig for SysV.

-It is important to note that SystemD is the most common tool for managing services and daemons in modern Unix-like systems, but some older systems may still use rc and init scripts.
-It is also possible for a program to act as both a service and a daemon, depending on how it is configured and how it is used.
+SystemD is the most common tool for managing services and daemons in modern Unix-like systems, but some older systems may still use rc and init scripts.
+A program can also act as both a service and a daemon, depending on its configuration and use.

 ## Daemons vs services

-A daemon is a program that runs in the background and is usually used to perform a specific task or provide a service.
-Daemons are typically started by the system, but they can also be started manually.
-They are not under the direct control of a user and are configured using rc and init scripts.
+A daemon is a background program used to do a task or provide a service.
+Daemons are usually started by the system and can also be started manually.
+They are not directly controlled by a user and are set up using rc and init scripts.

-A service is a program that runs in the background and responds to requests from other programs.
-Services are typically used when you want a program to run in the background, start automatically when the computer boots up, or be globally available within the system.
-Services can be controlled by telling them to start or stop executing (single time), or by enabling or disabling them (causing them to start and stop automatically on system startup).
+A service is a background program that talks to other programs.
+Services are usually used when you want a program to run in the background, start when the computer starts, or be available for the whole system.
+Services can be controlled by starting or stopping them (one time), or enabling or disabling them (starting and stopping when the computer starts).

-In summary, the main difference between a daemon and a service is the way they are used and the tasks they are designed to perform.
-Daemons are typically used to perform specific tasks or provide services, while services are used to respond to requests from other programs.
+The main difference between a daemon and a service is how they are used and the tasks they do.
+Daemons usually do specific tasks or provide services, while services talk to other programs.

 ## Managing Services

-Services are programs that run in the background and provide specific functionality or services to other programs.
+Services are background programs that provide specific functions or services to other programs.
 Services can be controlled by starting, stopping, enabling, or disabling them.
 The tools and commands used to manage services depend on the type of service and the operating system being used.

 ### Checking the Status of a Service

 To check the status of a service, you can use the status command.
-The syntax for this command varies depending on the tool being used.
+The way this command is used depends on the tool being used.
 Here are some examples:

 Using chkconfig: